modxcms/fred/docs/media_sources/index.md

 Media Sources can either be assigned globally via a setting in the Media Source itself, or in an Element's settings by referencing the Media Source ID(s).
 On install two new settings are added to each Media Source.
-If you create new Media Sources you will either need to manually add these settings or rerun the installer.
+If you'll want to access Media Sources from Fred, you will need to manually add these settings.

 ## Media Source Settings

 ### fred
 A Yes/No setting that defines if the Media Source is globally available to Elements rendered in Fred. _(defaults to no)_
 ### fredReadOnly